 Interior Stylist & Designer Susanna Vento from Finland has melted our hearts time and time again with her gorgeous styling.
 She has an inspiring, highly creative and fun personality which totally translates into her work.
 Her careful selection of accessories and minimalist approach, as well as the delicate details and contrasts featured in her work…we are in awe!
-She styled this sweet nursery, among others.
-Have a look at her website for loads of inspiration.
+Have a look at her website for loads of inspiration, and check out her lovely home!

 Where did it all started?